-Blue Crew is a club whose mission is to cultivate school spirit at Trinity.
+Blue Crew is a club whose mission is to cultivate school spirit at Trinity athletic events.
 We strive to excite and promote unity amongst sports teams, students, and families.

 Students can play chess with their peers.
 It is not necessary to already know how to play chess; students will also be able to learn how to play!

 Color Guard honors the men and women who have served our country while honoring our nation's flag.
 The Color Guard wears military uniforms from various periods in American history for all presentations at school events.

 Students engage with one another on a variety of topics and events that have or are currently occurring in the world and politics today.
 The purpose of this club is to be a citizen informed by truth, guided by faith, and motivated to lead as ambassadors of Christ in our world today through respectful dialogue and education.

 Student-athletes meet weekly to study and reflect on the Word of God and how all people— including athletes—are commanded to compete and do all things with excellence for the glory of God.

 Freshmen ladies meet and lead weekly to study, reflect, and apply the Word of God.

 "Gryphons Going Green" seeks to integrate ideas of education and service in order to educate the Trinity community on issues facing our environment, foster a love for the environment among Trinity students, and interact with the Lower School students to start them on a path of becoming good stewards of God's creation.

 The purpose of the International Club is to encourage students to explore different cultures and to provide an opportunity for students from different cultural backgrounds to increase cultural awareness.
 Students will be able to participate in various cultural activities, try new ethnic foods, and learn more about the challenges each culture faces.
 Also, students will learn about global missions, as we aim to increase the TCS student body’s love for the nations.